HomeBlogHow to Write a Hearing Conservation Program Policy: A Complete Guide for Employers

 Why a Written Policy Matters Even When OSHA Doesn't Explicitly Require One

-OSHA inspections: When an OSHA compliance officer arrives, the first step is usually requesting the written program.
-An employer who cannot produce one faces an immediate credibility gap — the officer now must reconstruct compliance through records review and employee interviews, a process more likely to surface deficiencies than a well-organized written program would be.
+OSHA 1910.95 does not include a line that says “employers must maintain a written hearing conservation program.”
+That said, when an OSHA compliance officer arrives, the first step is usually requesting the written program.
+An employer who cannot produce one faces an immediate credibility gap.

 Section 1: Scope and Purpose

-The policy should open by stating its scope clearly: which facilities, which departments, which job classifications, and which regulatory standard(s) it is designed to satisfy (29 CFR 1910.95 for general industry; MSHA regulations for mining; 29 CFR 1926.52 for construction if applicable).
+The policy should state its scope clearly: which facilities, departments, and job classifications are covered, and which regulatory standard(s) it satisfies (29 CFR 1910.95 for general industry).
+Include the effective date and version number.

 Section 2: Coverage Criteria and Enrollment